Don’t Be Data Rich but Information Poor- Business Intelligence for Manufacturing

 An important first step towards using data analytics for decision-making purposes is to identify the specific outcomes a manufacturer aspires to achieve.
 These outcomes vary widely, including process optimization, root cause analysis of system failures, or making predictions.
 Focusing on the desired outcomes informs the selection, and therefore the source, of required datasets.

 The primary challenge for implementing manufacturing intelligence is that the needed data often resides in very different systems with limited or no streamlined generalized access – commonly termed “data silos.”
 As an example, data from quality testing may reside in a manufacturing engineer’s spreadsheet to which general operators have no access.
-Furthermore, the data may lack important context needed for the full use of analytics.
-Specifically, temperature data may be present but the more precise information describing the location where the measurement was taken may be missing.

 • Determine the type of decisions that the data analytics system will inform.
 This clarification will establish how and by whom the data is used to make decisions.